gwijthoff/texting/index.md

 _[~3 pages of writing]_

-Using an arbitrarily selected calendar date that the class will agree on as a group (i.e. Wednesday, March 9, 2016), reconstruct a narrative of that day based on traces you have left behind both willingly and unwittingly: emails, Facebook likes, activity trackers, etc. Write a narrative of this day using your digitally-distributed memories.
+Using an arbitrarily selected calendar date that the class will agree on as a group (i.e. Wednesday, March 9, 2016), reconstruct a narrative of that day based on traces you have left behind both willingly and unwittingly: emails, Facebook likes, activity trackers, etc. Research your life on that day like a private investigator and be as exhaustive as possible.
+Then, write a narrative of this day using your digitally-distributed memories.
 How was this information collected?
 With or without your knowledge?
 In our digital sabbath, we'll reflect on the experience of disconnection.
 But what forms of digital memorialization do we lose out on when we no longer have such a granular level of access to our daily lives in the past?

 <!--
 Film photography, there was a conscious act of memorialization to press the shutter and take a photo.
 Even when looking at that photo, you remember that past conscious decision to memorialize that moment.
 We no longer do that with infinite cloud storage and smartphone photos.
 But what if we could think that way, consciously, "mindfully," about memory every time we use google calendar, or send an email, or make a purchase.
 These are otherwise frictionless acts, and the companies *want* them to be frictionless, to harvest more data/money from those interactions.
 But how would those practices change if we were more mindful about them?